cividi/whitepaper/README.md

 We are planning to implement an enterprise-grade platform for modern identity into the platforms we are building, featuring Single Sign On for users of established identity services - or the customers, partners and employees on site deployments, centralized feature management, breached passwords detection, easy to use use tools to manage users, multifactor and passwordless authentication, and machine-to-machine security models for communication between APIs and other trusted services.

-A topic of heated discussion in the civic tech community, are identity services provided - or, at least, endorsed - by governments.
-We are tracking developments in this area, potentially to allow seamless participation for first generation 'digital citizens', for example through [SwissID](https://www.swissid.ch/).
+Furthermore, as the goal of our project is to understand the city, and for the city to understand itself, a key element in our identity concept is that the city is serving its citizens, and identity is becoming an essential part of the digital infrastructure of a city.
+Indeed, many civic tech projects rely on identity services provided (or, at least, secured or endorsed) by governments.
+We are tracking developments in this area, potentially to allow seamless participation for first generation 'digital citizens' on platforms such as [SwissID](https://www.swissid.ch/).

-Furthermore, as the question of identity services is closely tied to rights management and ownership, a crucial aspect of **cividi** platforms will be the ability to verify users, transfer management and publication rights, provide accreditation for verified users and their publications.
-Our responsibility is to inherently support the platforms and best practices of the nation to the greatest extent possible.
+As the question of identity services is closely tied to rights management and thereby digital ownership, a crucial aspect of **cividi** platforms will be the ability to verify users, transfer management and publication rights, provide accreditation and recognize contributions of verified users.
+In this we are inspired by the [Proof of Stake](https://en.wikipedia.org/wiki/Proof_of_stake) of blockchain systems, although at time of writing we have not decided to technically commit to this approach.

+Our civic responsibility here is to inherently support - indeed to participate in shaping - the platforms and best practices of the nation to the greatest extent possible.

 ### Cloud-ready frontend ☁